One day in 2013, my buddy Monterio and I were lifting weights at the gym.

 Those who read Learning Curve understand that I have experienced my fair share of physical and emotional ailments.

 As a college student, I went from an in-shape, 180-pound high school senior to an out-of-shape, 220-pound college senior.
 Thanks to late-night Papa John's and all-you-can-drink jungle juice (is this still a thing?), I was headed down the wrong path.
-Don't believe me?
-Just ask my first-year teacher crush who said it looked like I had a “tire wrapped around my stomach” (another story for another time).

 With each setback, I had every reason to fall off the wagon and let my body "go."
 But thanks to understanding the long-term implications of healthy living, I overcame these bumps in the road.